cswartzvi/hamilton/writeups/garbage_collection/post.md

 and noticed that the memory profile would quickly spiral out of control.
 The memory usage of the program grew until (a) it got prohibitively slow, then died, or (b) it just died due to a memory error.

 This was, of course, because we had not optimized the memory at all.
 If I recall correctly, all we had was a few `TODO -- optimize memory usage` comments scattered throughout.
-Now that I had an excuse (a user asking me), I jumped into the rabbit hole of profiling, garbage collection, and optimization, with the goal of reducing Hamilton's memory overhead as much as possible.
+Now that I had an excuse (a user asking me), I jumped into the rabbit hole of profiling, garbage collection, and optimization, with the goal of reducing Apache Hamilton's memory overhead as much as possible.

-In this writeup I will talk a little about python garbage collection, share the change we made to improve Hamilton memory usage, and show its impact through a reproducible example.
+In this writeup I will talk a little about python garbage collection, share the change we made to improve Apache Hamilton memory usage, and show its impact through a reproducible example.

-If you're not familiar with Hamilton, you can get started at [tryhamilton.dev](www.tryhamilton.dev), or go to the [root](https://www.github.com/dagworks-inc/hamilton) of this repository and read the README.
+If you're not familiar with Apache Hamilton, you can get started at [tryhamilton.dev](www.tryhamilton.dev), or go to the [root](https://www.github.com/apache/hamilton) of this repository and read the README.
-If you don't want to read it and instead want to jump straight ahead, all you need to know is that Hamilton enables you to define your code as a directed acyclic graph (DAG) of python functions, and runs them for you.
-It differs from orchestration frameworks (Airflow, Metaflow, etc...) in that it is a micro orchestrator -- Hamilton does not provision compute or track executions.
+If you don't want to read it and instead want to jump straight ahead, all you need to know is that Apache Hamilton enables you to define your code as a directed acyclic graph (DAG) of python functions, and runs them for you.
+It differs from orchestration frameworks (Airflow, Metaflow, etc...) in that it is a micro orchestrator -- Apache Hamilton does not provision compute or track executions.
 Rather, it is run as a library on top of other more infrastructure-focused systems.
 Its primary aim is to help you organize your code and run on multiple platforms.

 ## Garbage collection: a primer